simp/pupmod-simp-freeradius/README.md

 Please read our [Contribution Guide](http://simp-doc.readthedocs.io/en/stable/contributors_guide/index.html).

 This module is optimally designed for use within a larger SIMP ecosystem, but it can be used independently:

 * When included within the SIMP ecosystem, security compliance settings will be managed from the Puppet server.

 ## Module Description

 This module installs and configures freeradius.
 Its main purpose is to integrate freeradius with an existing LDAP server.
-It includes manifests that configure the ldap module and create vitual server (site) that configure freeradius to listen on all available interfaces and authenticate via LDAP.
+It includes manifests that configure the ldap module and create a virtual server (site) that configures freeradius to listen on all available interfaces and authenticate via LDAP.

 ## Beginning with freeradius

 Before installing pupmod-simp-freeradius make sure to read the [freeradius documentation](http://freeradius.org/documentation)

 ## Setup

 * Ensure the freeradius, freeradius-ldap and freeradius-utils packages are available.

 ### Defaults

 * Configuration directory: /etc/raddb
 * Log Directory: /var/log/freeradius
 * Ldap Bind user: bind_dn